Snow White (Disney character): Cultural impact and significance

-Snow White is the first Disney Princess ever and is also the pioneer of the Disney Princess franchise.
-Her character provided the basis for later heroines in Disney fairy tales to come.
+Snow White was the first Disney Princess and her character provided the basis for later heroines in Disney fairy tales to come.
 Widely referred as the “fairest one of all”, Film Magazine hailed Snow White as the Best Disney Princess ever, saying: “Snow White is the pioneer of the Disney Princess, and she is probably the most memorable.
 She embodies everything you think of when you think of a princess, pure innocence, beauty, kindness and grace.”
 San Antonio Express-News listed her as one of the most famous fictional princesses of all time.
 MTV ranked Snow White as the 3rd Best Disney Princess of all time.
 Teen Vogue also included her on their list of Top 10 Best Disney Princesses of All Time, saying: “Snow White showed us that you can make friends in unlikely places and that you should never let go of your optimism.”